JB-05/tambourine-voice/CONTRIBUTING.md

 See existing providers for credential mapper patterns.

+## Examples

+The `examples/` directory contains pre-built prompt configurations for different domains.
+Community contributions are welcome.

+### Creating a New Example

+1. Customize your prompts in **Settings > LLM Formatting Prompt**
+2. Go to **Settings > Data Management** and click Export
+3. Copy the 3 `.md` files to a new directory in `examples/` (use lowercase with hyphens, e.g., `medical-transcription`)
+4. Test by importing and performing dictation

 ## Questions?

 Open an issue or join the discussion on the project's GitHub page.